A Summary on Symmetries and Conserved Quantities of Autonomous Hamiltonian Systems,: Non-Noether symmetries

 \subsection{Non-Hamiltonian symmetries}

 Now we study all the symmetries which are not of Noether's type (that is, symmetries which are not Hamiltonian and/or geometrical), and how they generate conserved quantities.
-First we analyze those (infinitesimal) symmetries which are not Hamiltonian; that is, such that
+First we analyze the (infinitesimal) {\sl non-Hamiltonian symmetries}; that is, such that